markfinger/assembla/README.md

 ###API.stream
 Returns a list of [Event](#event) instances indicating the activity stream you have access to.
+Events can be filtered using keyword arguments
 ###API.spaces
 Returns a list of [Space](#space) instances which represent all the spaces that you have access to.

+Example:
 ```python
 from assembla import API